-Thermodynamic constraints and their consequences have been well studied in microorganisms.
-Understandings from those studies can help understand more about the metabolic constraints in mammalian cells.
-Metabolic reprogramming may lead to the development of thermodynamic constraints.^[140], which might be beneficial for the proliferating cells and can be hypothesized to distinguish between proliferating and non-proliferating cells and this might lead them to be far away from equilibrium.^[141] This needs to be investigated in the mammalian cell line experimentations.
-There are enumerable studies in this regard to understand the physiology of microorganisms and their survival in a niche.
+Thermodynamic constraints and consequences of it has been well studied in microorganisms.
+Understandings from those studies can help to understand more the metabolic constraints in mammalian cells.
+Metabolic reprogramming may lead to the development of thermodynamic constraints^[140], which might be beneficial for the proliferating cells and can be hypothesized to distinguish between proliferating and non-proliferating cells and this might lead them to be far away from equilibrium.^[141] This needs to be investigated upon the mammalian cell line experimentations.
+There are enumerable studies in this regard to understand physiology of microorganisms and their survival in a niche.
 Studies in metabolic networks can be related to the maximum entropy production.^[142] This understanding might be possible for reinforcement of the knowledge from microbial syntrophy studies, wherein this refers to a process of metabolic interaction between microbial partners in an environmental condition.^[143] Metabolic interactions can also modulate metabolic rates.^[144]